The federal government will soon require electronic visit verification for CMS-funded home care visits. How can agencies comply?

 When it comes to retaining and recruiting drivers, technology is becoming increasingly important, especially for younger drivers.
 And with millennials expected to become a larger percentage of the truck driver community in the coming years, the fleets that are most adept at incorporating technology that is easy to use and that seamlessly connects their professional and personal lives are in the best position to capture this burgeoning talent pool.

-Listen in on a discussion of how mobile technology can reduce operating costs and improve driver retention, or download our free guide to going mobile and modernizing fleet technology.
+See what connected fleet solutions are available to help you meet company and driver needs.
+Then, listen in on a discussion of how mobile technology can reduce operating costs and improve driver retention, and download our free guide to going mobile and modernizing fleet technology.